taida957789/AnonyPig/readme.md

   composer install
 ```

-Install sedis-server and configure it
+Install redis-server and configure it

 ### Configuration